 From 1793 to 1961, Rokeby was home to four generations of Robinsons — a remarkable family of Quakers, farmers, abolitionists, artists, and authors.
 Today, the Robinson family’s home is a National Historic Landmark, designated for its exceptional Underground Railroad history.
-Rokeby is among the best-documented Underground Railroad sites in the county, one the National Park Service has described as:
+Rokeby is among the best-documented Underground Railroad sites in the country, one the National Park Service has described as:

 “unrivaled among known sites for its historical integrity